gotham29/htm-state/demos/uav/doc.md

 For the **live demo**, we focus on **four canonical runs** — one per response regime.
 These runs are chosen for *clarity and interpretability*, not peak metrics.

+### How these runs were selected

+During development, we reviewed approximately **8–10 representative runs** covering all failure types and response behaviors observed in the full sweep.

+From that reviewed set, four runs were selected for the live demo to:

+- Span all four HTM-State response regimes
+- Avoid extreme or ambiguous edge cases
+- Maximize visual clarity in real-time playback

+All reviewed runs — including weaker detections and misses — remain reported in `per_run.csv` and the extended metrics table below.

 > **Live demo = 4 runs total**

 ```